 The Hospital for Sick Children opened its doors at 49 Great Ormond Street, a 17th century townhouse, on 14 February 1852.
 The hospital originally had just 10 beds and two physicians.

 Charles Dickens and the Great Ormond Street Hospital.

 Charles Dickens was approached by Great Ormond Street Hospital to help it survive its first major financial crisis through a charitable appeal.
 Dickens, whose philanthropy was well-known, was asked to preside by the hospital’s founder Charles West, a friend of the author’s.
 He duly obliged with his writings and speeches.
-He reported anonymously in the weekly The Examiner in 1849 to help mishandled children and wrote another article to help publicise the hospital’s opening in 1852.
+He reported anonymously in the weekly The Examiner in 1849 to help mishandled children and co-wrote another article, Drooping Buds, to help publicise the hospital’s opening in 1852.